Akshit1903/Daily-Journal/README.md

 # Daily Journal

-A simple journalling app to keep your daily adventures!
+- A web-based application that allows users to keep track of their daily thoughts, feelings, and experiences.
+- The app is designed to be user-friendly, with a clean and intuitive interface that makes it easy for users to create new journal entries and browse through their previous entries.
-Built using EJS, Express.js, Node.js, HTML, CSS.
+- Built using EJS, Express.js, Node.js, HTML, CSS, JavaScript.

 ## Compose: